noiseprotocol/noise_spec/noise.md

  * **Incrementing nonces**:  Reusing a nonce value for `n` with the same key `k` for encryption would be catastrophic.
 Implementations must carefully follow the rules for nonces.
-Nonces are not allowed to wrap back to zero due to integer overflow.
-This means parties are not allowed to send more than 2^64 transport messages.
+Nonces are not allowed to wrap back to zero due to integer overflow, and the maximum nonce value is reserved for future use.
+This means parties are not allowed to send more than 2^64-1 transport messages.

  * **Fresh ephemerals**:  Every party in a Noise protocol should send a new ephemeral public key and perform a DH with it prior to sending any encrypted